 The EPP Direction starts on 29 November 2019.

-The EPP Direction applies to 41 NSW government agencies, including all principal government departments.
+The EPP Direction applies to 41 NSW Government agencies.
 Covered agencies are listed in Schedule 1 of the Direction.
-See the list of covered agencies.

 A covered agency must comply with the EPP Direction for the procurement of: